buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Basics/lecture_04.md

 * We found that this can be expressed as a beta function, which we can calculate in Python using
 $p(p_h|D) = p(D|p_h)p(p_h)$ $\longrightarrow$ `scipy.stats.beta.pdf(p_h,1+R,1+N-R)`.
 For $N=20$, $R=14$, this is shown on the left below.
 * Now we can answer many questions, such as: what is the probability that $p_h$ is between $0.49$ and $0.51$?
 The answer comes from integrating our pdf over this interval (i.e., the area under the curve).
+* Note that in the Bayesian analysis, the data is given while the probability of heads is a random value.

 ```{image} /_images/beta_distribution_14heads_in_20tosses.png
 :alt: bootstrapping